 At 4.00am on 25 June 1950 the North Korean Army launched an all-out offensive against the South.
 The United Nations (UN) Security Council called upon its members to support the Republic of Korea and American forces were quickly sent to the country.
 They were later joined by troops from many other nations, including Britain.

-At first the North Koreans made rapid progress, quickly taking the South Korean capital of Seoul and driving South Korean and American troops back to the southern port of Pusan.
+At first the North Koreans made rapid progress, quickly taking the South Korean capital of Seoul and driving South Korean and American troops back to the southern port of Busan.

-The first British troops landed at Pusan soon after.
-They were immediately sent into battle on the Naktong, on the western part of the Pusan defences.
+The first British troops landed at Busan soon after.
+They were immediately sent into battle on the Nakdong, on the western part of the Busan defences.
 Once reinforced, they and the UN forces counter-attacked.

 'Why anybody in the world would want to fight over it [Korea], if it was mine I would have gave it away.'